We’ve been getting a lot of questions lately about the market here in Toronto…

 What Should You Do?

 If you’re a first-time buyer and you’ve been “looking for the right time to get into the housing market”, our advice is; now might be the time to start looking.
 It won’t get any less competitive than this.
+The more you wait, the harder it becomes for you to enter the housing marketing as prices are expected to appreciate faster in the future.

 If you’re an investor and you’re looking at liquidating your properties to cover your stock market losses; our advice is, don’t.
 Instead, refinance at the lower rates and be patient in looking for a buying opportunity when sales centres open back up.